-Now, with corporate special interests newly empowered in our elections and conservatives determined to repeal the progress we’ve made in recent years, MVP is working to level the playing field, standing with the candidates who stand up for working families and promoting the progressive values we live by here in Minnesota: community, fair play, and common sense.
+Now, with corporate special interests newly empowered in our elections and conservatives determined to repeal the progress we’ve made in recent years, MVP is working to level the playing field, supporting the candidates who stand up for working families, and promoting the values we live by here in Minnesota: community, fair play, and common sense.

 Our team is on the lookout for MVP candidates and elected officials who put the middle class first.
 But we’re also on the lookout for ordinary Americans who want to see our government live by those progressive values and are ready to take action.
 Small contributions from individuals make it possible for us to make a big difference in the races we target, helping our candidates to build strong grassroots campaigns—and win.

 It’s an unfortunate truth that money talks in our electoral system.
 But MVP members across Minnesota and around the country believe that it’s the voices of working people that should be heard in our political debate.
 Middle class families don’t hire lobbyists.
 They don’t attend fancy Washington receptions.
 They don’t sponsor attack ads.
 But they do deserve leaders who will champion their cause.

 That’s why MVP exists.
 That’s what we fight for.
 And that’s why we invite you to join us.